 I am a genomics specialist with over 50 patents and publications and I drew on my extensive academic research to lead the first genome-wide single-nucleotide polymorphism analysis of a safety biomarker to be submitted to the FDA.

-Personalised healthcare: transforming the way we use medicine
+Personalised medicine: transforming the way we use medicine

 FIRST CIRCULATING TUMOUR DNA APPROVAL